petros-d/docs/docs/test-and-troubleshoot-locally.md

 ## Run a Project Locally

 Whenever you want to test your code, the first step is always to start a local Airflow environment.
-To build your Astronomer project locally, follow the steps in [Build and Run a Project](develop-project#build-and-run-a-project-locally).
+To run your project in a local Airflow environment, follow the steps in [Build and Run a Project](develop-project#build-and-run-a-project-locally).

 ## View Airflow Task Logs